driusan/dewm/src/WindowManaging.md

 (which makes sense, because that's what a MapRequest is.)

 Why don't we try just echoing back the event as a ConfigureNotify when we get the ConfigureRequest and see what happens?
-This will mean that the window gets positioned in more or less the same way it would if there was no window manager running, and then when we get a MapRequest we can start actively managing it.
+This should mean that the window gets positioned in more or less the same way it would if there was no window manager running, and then when we get a MapRequest we can start actively managing it.